kbaggen/Cheapfathers-Bubble-Logger/README.md

 * Krausen-yeast-particles or wort shooting out onto the sound detector will set-off the measurements! hence, .....
   - A airtight Blow-off system is needed if you use low headspace,
   - Or,  a high headspace of 33% together with a low temperature and hence a slow fermentation can also overcome the issue!
-* All calculations is based on precise amounts fo wort, hence, keep eye on you amounts in Liters.
+* All calculations is based on precise amounts of wort, hence, keep eye on you amounts in Liters.
 * This equipment do make use of Arduino IDE, and hence, you need to be familiar with Arduino IDE or willing to learn!!!